Michael Prestwich

-Early life
+Early life and education

 Prestwich is the son of two Oxford historians, John Prestwich and Menna Prestwich.
 His father, "the redoubtable mediaevalist ... who knew so much and published so little", had worked at Bletchley Park during the war, working among other things on the breaking of U-boat codes.
-Michael was educated at the Dragon School in Oxford, and then went to a well-known public school Charterhouse, before winning a scholarship to Magdalen College, Oxford.
-After being awarded an MA and First in History, he completed his D.Phil. with a thesis entitled Edward I's wars and their financing 1294-1307 at Christ Church, Oxford.
+He was educated at the Dragon School in Oxford, and then at Charterhouse School.
+He studied history at Magdalen College, Oxford, graduating with a first class honours Bachelor of Arts (BA) degree in 1964; as per tradition, his BA was promoted to a Master of Arts (MA Oxon) degree.
+He was awarded a senior scholarship by Christ Church, Oxford, and remained at Oxford to undertake a Doctor of Philosophy (DPhil) degree under the supervision of George Holmes.
+He completed this in 1968 with a thesis entitled Edward I's wars and their financing 1294-1307.

 Academic career

-After a year as a lecturer at Christ Church, Michael moved in 1969 to St Andrews where he stayed for ten years before moving to Durham as a Reader.
-He soon became Professor, and has been head of the department for two spells.
-For seven years in the 1990s he was Pro Vice-Chancellor, with a wide brief which even extended to health and safety.
+After completing his doctorate, Michael remained at Christ Church, Oxford as a research lecturer to fill in for someone on a sabbatical.
+The following year, in 1969, he moved to the University of St Andrews where he had been appointed a lecturer in medieval history.
+He stayed for ten years before moving to Durham University as a reader in its Department of History.
+In 1986, he was appointed Professor of Medieval History.
+He also served as head of the department for two spells.
+For seven years in the 1990s he was pro vice-chancellor, with a wide brief which even extended to health and safety.
 He was chairman of the trustees of the Durham Union Society until 2013.
 He twice chaired the History panel for the Research Assessment Exercise, in 1996 and 2001.

 Prestwich has provided support and encouragement to other historians, in particular Ann Hyland, who recognised his assistance in her work on medieval warhorses.
 Prestwich wrote the foreword for both of her books on the subject.
 On his retirement, he was presented with a festschrift, War, Government and Aristocracy in the British Isles c.1150-1500, edited by Chris Given-Wilson, Ann Kettle and Len Scales.

 Prestwich was appointed OBE in the 2010 New Year Honours.